tgihf/cyber-reference-notes/linux/techniques/privilege-escalation/sudo-for-privesc.md

 # Privilege Escalation via `sudo`

 > "Super User Do."
-Allows a user to execute a particular command(s) with elevated permission.
+Allows a user to execute a particular command(s) as another user.

 ---